JaredTRand/CSC-450--TWITTER-BOT/README.md

 There's also a small bug where something adds extra brackets to accountdata.json, so just delete them if it does that.
 I'll try to fix that up soon

+I also made this on a computer with a 1920x1080 resolution monitor, so it's possible that the amount of pixels the mouse moves may be different on your system.